nitrogen/nitrogen_core/CONTRIB.markdown

 necessitates breaking API.
 Post an issue or to the mailing list about it.
 That's something we can talk about for a future major version.

+### Adding Unit Tests

+One of the things we need more of in Nitrogen are unit tests.
+We've been getting by by the seat of our pants, so to speak, in not having any unit tests.
+That's obviously a problem.
+Feel free to help us out there by adding as few or as many unit tests in some of the core Nitrogen library modules as you'd like.

 ## Documentation

 ### Fuond a typo to fix?